Mochxd/Restful-Booker-APIS/README.md

 **- Ping - HealthCheck:** Test Task for checking the API's health status.

-- For more details on the test scenarios, expected outcomes, and specific requests you will find it in the Google sheets.
+- For more details on the test scenarios, expected outcomes, and specific requests you will find it in the Google sheets(https://docs.google.com/spreadsheets/d/1D-xLCOiNJyycsRCLlbhDLvYaAMGR-jPT3qeNSEzXP-Q/edit#gid=3)

 ## Generating HTML Reports
 Newman supports multiple reporters, including htmlextra, which generates detailed HTML reports for your API test runs.
 To generate HTML reports, simply specify the -r htmlextra option when running Newman, as shown in the example above.